stern/stern/README.md

  `--include`, `-i`           | `[]`      | Log lines to include. (regular expression) `--init-containers`         | `true`    | Include or exclude init containers.
  `--kubeconfig`              |           | Path to kubeconfig file to use.
 Default to KUBECONFIG variable then ~/.kube/config path.
+ `--max-log-requests`        | `-1`      | Maximum number of concurrent logs to request.
+Defaults to 50, but 5 when specifying --no-follow
  `--namespace`, `-n`         |           | Kubernetes namespace to use.
 Default to namespace configured in kubernetes context.
 To specify multiple namespaces, repeat this or set comma-separated value.
  `--no-follow`               | `false`   | Exit when all logs have been shown.
  `--only-log-lines`          | `false`   | Print only log lines